jzpero/mdnotes/docs/General Concepts/Delirium.md

 - seizures

 ## Assessment

 The **Confusion Assessment Method (CAM)** is a 4-question screen for delirium.
 It requires (1) and (2).
 It is 82% sens and 99% spec for delirium.
 It is the best bedside instrument for dx of delirium.

 -   (1) acute onset and fluctuating course;
 -   (2) inattention with either (3) or (4);
 -   (3) disorganized thinking;
 -   (4) altered LOC.

+Form and investigate the differential based on **DIMS**.
+Decide on level of care needed.

 ###  Inattention